-The council is currently developing a strategy for the HRA which will help guide future investment decisions.
-The lifting of the HRA debt gap combined with the council's long term business planning approach and recent experience of house building (either itself or through its company) mean that the council, through its HRA account, will seek to build more council homes in the city in the future.
+The council has developed a Housing Strategy which will help guide future investment decisions.
+The lifting of the HRA debt gap combined with the council's long term business planning approach and recent experience of house building mean that the council, through its HRA account, will seek to build more affordable homes in the city in the future.
 It has significant reserves that could be used for this purpose and the HRA Business Plan demonstrates significant "headroom" for the HRA to borrow whilst still ensuring the borrowing is prudent and affordable.